Kyle Troup: Personal life

 Kyle is the son of eight-time PBA Tour winner Guppy Troup, the two constituting the fourth father-son pair to each win PBA Tour titles (following Dick and Pete Weber, Don and Jimmy Johnson, and Don and Eugene McCune).
 This group has since been joined by Eugene and Kevin McCune.

 Troup has become one of the more recognized players on tour due to his throwback Afro hairdo, Partridge Family bus-styled attire, and other unique choices of trousers, similar to his father, who was known for his flamboyant public persona.
 Kyle's nicknames on Tour are "Afro Fish", "The Pro with the Fro", and the "Bob Ross of Bowling".

-After being knocked out of the 2019 PBA Tour Playoffs in the second round, Troup provided analysis for the final four and championship finals live broadcasts (aired June 1 and 2 on Fox), along with Jason Belmonte and the regular PBA broadcast team of Rob Stone and Randy Pedersen.

-On his Facebook and Instagram feeds and during the PBA Tour Finals broadcast in June 2023, Kyle announced he was moving to the Louisville, Kentucky area with his fiancee.
+On his Facebook and Instagram feeds and during the PBA Tour Finals broadcast in June 2023, Kyle announced he was moving to the Louisville, Kentucky area with his fiancee, Breanna Stewart.
 In his Fox TV appearance on February 25, 2024, his profile showed his residence as Mt.
 Washington, Kentucky.

-On August 23,2025 Kyle and Breanna Stewart were married.
+On August 23, 2025 Kyle and Breanna were married.

+In the media

+After being knocked out of the 2019 PBA Tour Playoffs in the second round, Troup provided analysis for the final four and championship finals live broadcasts (aired June 1 and 2 on Fox), along with Jason Belmonte and the regular PBA broadcast team of Rob Stone and Randy Pedersen.